MediaComem/comem-archidep/ex/docker-compose-todolist.md

 > todolist resides on your server.

 > :gem: If you prefer, you could also copy the contents of your local `.env`
-> file, open a new `.env` file on your cloud server with `nano .env`, and paste
+> file with your favorite text editor, open a new `.env` file on your cloud
-> and save the contents there.
+> server in the todolist repository with `nano .env`, and paste and save the
+> contents there.

 ### :exclamation: Run the Compose project on your server